Output from Detect MSI Status

 Three outputs are produced by the Detect MSI Status tool:

-- MSI loci track: An annotation track with MSI loci annotated with predicted stability.
+- MSI loci track An annotation track with MSI loci annotated with predicted stability.

-- MSI report: A report summarizing the overall status of the sample and showing length distribution plots of the individual loci.
+- MSI report A report summarizing the overall status of the sample and showing length distribution plots of the individual loci.

-- Baseline cross-validation report: A report analyzing the quality of the MSI baseline.
+- Baseline cross-validation report A report analyzing the quality of the MSI baseline.

-Figure 8.6: Summary section from the MSI Report for an MSI-high sample.
+Figure 8.6: Summary section from the MSI Report for an MSI-high sample analyzed using the coverage ratio method.

-- Coverage: The number of reads intersecting the locus.
+- Coverage The number of reads intersecting the locus.

-- Read count: The number of reads that contains both flanking signatures and have been used for the calculation of the frequency distribution of microsatellite locus lengths as described above.
+- Read count The number of reads that contains both flanking signatures and have been used for the calculation of the frequency distribution of microsatellite locus lengths as described above.

-If the reads count is low but the coverage is high, it could be an indication that the locus is highly unstable and only few reads are spanning the locus.
+If the read count is low but the coverage is high, it could be an indication that the locus is highly unstable and only few reads are spanning the locus.
 Investigating the read mapping can help understanding the problems.

 The cross-validation analysis verifies whether the baseline and selected parameters are suitable.